visualia/visualia_original/README.md

 [p5](https://p5js.org/), a popular implementation of Processing framework in Javascript can easily integrated with Visualia and they can even share live values and events.

-To ease the p5 usage, Visualia maintains a ESM compatible built of p5 at https://github.com/visualia/p5

 **index.js**

 ```js